plucafs/kutoppo/README.md

 ```sh
 git clone https://github.com/plucafs/kutoppo
 ```
-2. Open Godot, click on the Import button and select the `project.godot` file
+2. Open Godot, click on the Import button and then select the `project.godot` file
+3. Follow these steps:
+	- Click on Project
+	- Click on Export
+	- Click on Add...
+	- Select Linux
+		- Install the templates (if it's your first export)
+	- Click Export project...
+	- Select the destination directory
 ### Assumptions
 1. The .desktop file name is created based on the application file name
 2. The .desktop file is placed inside `~/.local/share/applications`